Disclaimer: I obviously do not own any of the characters or scenes that you recognize.

 Remus nodded, "You're welcome to come with me if you need a place to stay."

 Sirius hesitated, "I thought I might check out Grimmauld Place," he answered with obvious distaste.
-"Aside from Hogwarts, it's probably the safest place in Britain.
-It's been left empty since my dear mother passed."
+"Aside from Hogwarts, it's probably the safest place in Britain, and its been left empty since my mother passed."

 Regulus pushed open the front door of number twelve Grimmauld Place with a profound sense of sadness.
 He gave a passing glance to the deteriorating furnishings and portraits as he made his way up the stairs to his childhood bedroom.